Run a project or sprint retrospective with this template that includes action items for your team to follow up on.

-What is a sprint or project retrospective?
+What is a sprint retrospective meeting template?

-Adding team highs and lows
+Talk about adding team highs and lows

-After getting everyone’s highs and lows, your team should start thinking about how the team should operate in the future.
+After getting everyone’s highs and lows, your team should start thinking about how the team should operate in the future based on the last sprint.
 By clicking the

 Discuss and create action items